mrVectorz/snips/k8s-breakdown.md

 - Keeps the list of available machines (compares health).
 - Healthchecks (NodeReady and NodeStatus) monitors node availability via heartbeats.

-Note: kubelet is responsible for creating and updating the NodeStatus and a Lease object (runs the healthbearts -ish)
+Note: kubelet is responsible for creating and updating the NodeStatus and a Lease object (runs the heartbeats -ish)

 ## Controllers